 As noted above, not all doodles will be allergy friendly.
 In the end doodles or any designer dogs are simply mixed breeds that do not have consistent characteristics.
 While they may have some common traits, their appearance and behavioral characteristics remain, to some extent, unpredictable.

-If you are looking for Labradoodle you may be able to find one at breed specific rescues, like a Labradoodle rescue or a Golden Retriever rescue that also helps doodles.
+To protect yourself and the dogs from puppy mills always do your homework before buying a puppy.
+You can also consider looking for a puppy in a breed specific rescues, like a Labradoodle rescue or a Golden Retriever rescue that also helps doodles.
 Otherwise make sure you go to a reputable breeder to get your puppy.

 You may also like:

 - The idea of socializing your puppy can be overwhelming.
-Here we have broken down the process into easy steps.
+Here we have broken down puppy socialization into easy steps.
 Plus we provide easy exercises to get you started.

 - Sometimes, even though we have the best of intentions, we still make mistakes during the socialization process.
 I sure know I have.
 Here are 10 common puppy socialization mistakes people make.